jcraigk/kudochest/README.md

 SIDEKIQ_PASSWORD
 ```

-If you are working on Slack integration, create a Slack App specifically for development (you could name it "KarmaChestDev") and provide its details in the following variables.
-For more information on how to setup the Slack App, see the [Wiki](https://github.com/jcraigk/karmachest/wiki).
+If you are working on Slack integration, create a Slack App specifically for development and provide its details in the following variables.
+Make sure you set `config.bot_name` in `config/application.rb` appropriately.
+For a detailed guide, see [Slack App Setup](https://github.com/jcraigk/karmachest/wiki/Slack-App-Setup).

 ```
 SLACK_APP_ID